Ba4bes/AzFa-Remove-Resources/README.md

 By default this tag is "AutoDelete":"True".
 The app is meant to run on a schedule at the end of the day to clean up unwanted resources.

+*Note: this function app removes resources that can not be restored!
+It should be tested for your environment.
+To keep you safe I have commented out the remove-actions.
+To make use of the scripts, remove the comments from the following lines:*

+*Remove-FirstResources -  run.ps1: Line 48 and line 70*
+*Remove-SecondResources - run.ps1: Line 43 and Line 63*

 ## Functionality

 This App contains five functions.